schilkp/schilkp.github.io/content/projects/74SeriesADC/index.md

 The current DAC set point is buffered by a 74HC245 IC in front of the actual R2R DAC.

 The DAC then feeds a LM358 being used as a comparator.
-Because the LM358 cannot compare signals close to it's input rails and the highest DAC set-point is 5V, it is being powered from a slightly increased 6.2V rail.
+Because the LM358 cannot compare signals close to its input rails and the highest DAC set-point is 5V, it is being powered from a slightly increased 6.2V rail.
 This voltage, besides being high enough to compare signals up to 5V, results in the comparator output-high state being very close to 5V.
 To ensure the output interfaces nicely with the control logic, a Schmitt-trigger buffer follows the comparator, but